Where to buy the bikinis and outfits from Love Island 2020

 Shaungha’s perspex heels

 To shine off the poolside look, Shaughna wore these perspex and nude excessive heels.
-The just about clear straps and heel provide an nearly invisible top enhance.
+The just about clear straps and heel supply an virtually invisible top enhance.

 Purchase at I Noticed it First £32.50